 You need to show that you have been motivated and working hard long before you left prison.
 This will put you in a much better position than many of your former blockmates who wasted the months or years they spent behind bars.

-Another benefit of spending your prison time involved and a leader in prison life is that you will meet a lot more people who can help you once you leave prison.
+Another benefit of spending your prison time involved in prison life, or being a leader in your prison community, is that you will meet a lot more people who can help you once you leave prison.
 Many of the individuals the Relaunch team has worked with were able to form meaningful friendships with prison staff and prison volunteers during their prison time.

 Using your prison time in prison to better yourself and your career options is one of the best possible uses of your time.
 It is often bad decisions due to money problems that leads to criminal activity in the first place.
 Being the most experienced and educated job seeker possible will give you many more options that allow you to avoid those same money problems once you leave prison.